Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 > In the context of email encryption, S/MIME is a very valid alternative to OpenPGP, especially for businesses.
 BOMnipotent, however, requires OpenPGP keys.

+## Which version to chose?

+Version 4 / RFC 4880 has been obsoleted by version 6 / RFC 9580 for a reason, and the German BSI (which financially supports GPG) recommends using version 6 in Part 3 of its [technical guidelines](https://www.bsi.bund.de/EN/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/Technische-Richtlinien/TR-nach-Thema-sortiert/tr03183/TR-03183_node.html) for the Cyber Resiliience Act.

+However, the standard is still relatively fresh and not as thoroughly tested as version 4.
+For example, there currently seems to be a [bug](https://gitlab.com/sequoia-pgp/sequoia/-/issues/1202) in the generation of encrypted version 6 keys in SequoiaPGP.

+In addition, the widely used GPG and its Windows variant [Gpg4win](https://gpg4win.de/) do not and will not support version 6.

+For these reasons, this guide currently (September 2025) recommends generating keys using the established [version 4 / RFC 4880](https://www.rfc-editor.org/rfc/rfc4880) standard.
+This recommendation will change in the future.

 ## Using OpenPGP

 To manage OpenPGP keys, this guide recommends using the [Sequoia-PGP](https://sequoia-pgp.org/) command line tool.
 It is a commercially-backed open-source implementation of the OpenPGP standard.
 This means that there is financial motivation to maintain the project, while the code can be inspected by security researchers.
 The program is furthermore very [well documented](https://book.sequoia-pgp.org/).

 > [!NOTE] Why not GPG?
 > The developers of the more popular programs [GnuPG](https://gnupg.org) and its Windows variant [Gpg4Win](https://www.gpg4win.org) have decided against implementing the [latest](https://www.rfc-editor.org/rfc/rfc9580) OpenPGP standard.
 They instead created their own standard [LibrePGP](https://librepgp.org/), which is based on OpenPGP [version 4 / RFC 4880](https://www.rfc-editor.org/rfc/rfc4880).
-You can use them instead, *as long as* they generate keys compatible with OpenPGP version 4 / RFC 4880.
-However, Sequoia-PGP may be the more future-proof option, especially since it offers you to select the OpenPGP version used for key generation.

 > [!INFO]
 > To en- and decrypt emails you will need to use a plugin suitable for your email program.
 While this may be the primary use of OpenPGP keys, it is not the focus of this guide.